mrndev/flogparse/README.md

 # `flogparse` - a command line utility to parse flow logs
 `flogparse` is a shell script utility to parse cloud flow logs into more readable and self explanatory format.
-The script optionally utilizes the ionosctl tool to fetch interface name information from the virtual data center.
+The script optionally utilizes the ionos APIs to fetch interface name information from the virtual data center.

 In short - this: